 When the Car Seat Gets Uncomfortable from Driving A Long Time

 Does all of this sound like “too much”?
 Is wanting to help everyone, even that guy who cut you off in traffic, seems beyond comprehension?
 Or does it sound like having to wait for all these extremely lengthy periods of time (kalpas) are beyond imagination?
 You’re not alone!

 In our current life in this Saha World, we can only move forward with a few things to remember.

 - First, we DO have the Dharma from the Buddha of our era, Shakyamuni.
 That alone is the greatest gift and most exciting thing we could ask for.
 There are many people who have not even heard the Dharma, yet you have access to it and many different teachers of it either in person or through books and the internet.
 This is a rare gift!

 - Second, we progress along these paths as far as we can see.
-For those who are now awakened yet (and I count myself as one of the many unenlightened), we can still progress without seeing the entire road.
+For those who are not yet awakened (and I count myself as one of the many unenlightened), we can still progress without seeing the entire road.
 If you remember my analogy from the beginning of this article where we are driving in the darkness from Los Angeles to New York City.
-You can do that only seeing just a little bit ahead of your car with your headlights, yet you can still make it the entire way.
+You can do that only by seeing just a little bit ahead of your car with your headlights, yet you can still make it the entire way.
 The same holds true with the Bodhisattva Path.
 You have a map (just like you would have a map for taking you to New York City) of the Dharma and the Bodhisattva Path, so you need only continue your practice.
 The trip from L.A. to N.Y.C. won’t be done in one hour, nor will your attainment of an enlightened Bodhisattva or Buddha.
 Also knowing the concept of “nonself” and “impermanence“, the need to get everything done in “this life” truly gets put into the right perspective and you can relax a bit!